 We hired our own car.
 It wasn’t the best car with no functioning air con but it got us A to B!
 Had it been summer we would have been far less impressed.
 The roads can be a little hair raising and the highways in poor condition so a lot of people prefer to hire a driver or go on an organised tour.

 What I loved with the self-drive though we could completely control our timings and agenda, so important when you have young kids and you need to move with the mood!

-What is your top tip for families travelling to Jordan?
+7. What is your top tip for travelling to Jordan with kids?

 Children under 12 are free to all major attractions so the younger you plan your trip to Jordan the better!
 I would also prepare children for the fact things can be different; pit toilets were quite the norm and they won’t necessarily have all the mod-cons they’re used to unless you’re staying in one of the 5-star hotels (which I would definitely recommend you do try at least once in Jordan at the Dead Sea or Red Sea to be truly spoiled!).